Skip to content

 The shims themselves are really simple wrappers that exec a helper program asdf exec passing it the name of the plugin and path to the executable in the installed package that the shim is wrapping.

-The asdf exec helper determines the version of the package to use (as specified in .tool-versions file, selected by asdf local ... or asdf global ...), the final path to the executable in the package installation directory (this can be manipulated by the exec-path callback in the plugin) and the environment to execute in (also provided by the plugin - exec-env script), and finally it executes it.
+The asdf exec helper determines the version of the package to use (as specified in .tool-versions file or environment variable), the final path to the executable in the package installation directory (this can be manipulated by the exec-path callback in the plugin) and the environment to execute in (also provided by the plugin - exec-env script), and finally it executes it.

 Note